DKrawczyk/react-calendar/README.md

       npm start

-If your workspace is already running, start your local JSON Server by:
+If your workspace is already running, start your local **JSON Server** by:

       json-server --watch ./database/data.json --port 3005

 >
 >***Attention!**
-> If the API is supposed to work, JSON-server must always be running.
+> If the API is supposed to work, **JSON-server** must be always running.
 Sometimes, after using the command above, you should refresh your website.*
 >

-Your API is ready at this address:
+Your **API** is ready at this address:

     http://localhost:3005/meetings

-# Technologies and solutions
+# Technologies and solutions :toolbox:

 - In this project it was the first time I used the command: